Eastern Glades Project

 Inspired by the original 1930s Master Plan for Memorial Park by landscape architects Hare & Hare, the Eastern Glades impacts almost all of the Park’s 4 million annual users – from runners on the Seymour Lieberman Trail to picnicking families to students of ecology and those interested in Houston’s and the nation’s military history.

 What does this project encompass?

 Eastern Glades will establish new passive recreation and education areas while also restoring Memorial Park’s natural ecology.
-The initial portion of Eastern Glades work, which is currently underway, includes both ecological restoration and infrastructural work critical to opening this inaccessible acreage.
+This includes both ecological restoration and infrastructural work critical to opening this inaccessible acreage.
 The ecological restoration portion of the project will require several phases carried out over multiple years involving removal of invasive species and reforestation with native plantings to establish a healthy forest structure.
-The infrastructural component, which includes relocating a portion of East Memorial Loop Road, extending the Seymour Lieberman Exer-Trail, and providing drainage infrastructure and new restrooms, is expected to be completed by 2018.
+The infrastructural component, which includes relocating a portion of East Memorial Loop Road, extending the Seymour Lieberman Exer-Trail, and providing drainage infrastructure and new restrooms, was completed and opened in October 2018.

 The completed Eastern Glades will feature:

-- Gathering space for picnicking as well as restrooms, two features that were the most common requests we received during the public input phase of the Master Plan.
+- Gathering space for picnicking as well as restrooms, two features that were the most common requests received during the public input phase of the Master Plan

-- A new pedestrian entrance at the location of the original entrance into Camp Logan, the WWI military training camp for which Memorial Park is named, creating a physical connection between Park users and the Park’s history.
+- A new pedestrian entrance at the location of an original entrance into Camp Logan, the WWI military training camp for which Memorial Park is named, creating a physical connection between Park users and the Park’s history

-- Extension of the Seymour Lieberman Exer-Trail from 2.8 to a full 3 miles, a benefit the thousands of daily runners in the Park will most appreciate.
+- Extension of the Seymour Lieberman Exer-Trail to a full 3 miles

 - Additional pedestrian lighting, parking and multiuse trails for safer biking and walking.